coderefinery/talk-general/talk.md

 # Ideas

-- Binary sharing platform with versions and DOIs: reproducibility, visibility, and credit
+- .blue[Binary sharing platform with versions and DOIs]: reproducibility, visibility, and credit
-- Container registry: reproducible environments
+- .blue[Container registry]: reproducible environments
-- Web server: make it easy for groups to serve web pages
+- .blue[Web server]: make it easy for groups to serve web pages
-- Continuous integration service: make it easy to test code
+- .blue[Continuous integration service]: make it easy to test code
-- Software certification
+- .blue[Software certification]

 ### Observations/criticism

 - Often technically easy but politically difficult
 - Sometimes fear of committing to long-term services
-- 1-2 year commitments too short to motivate people to adopt
+- 1-2 year commitments too short to motivate people to move
 - Groups often need 1 year to move to or from a service

 ---